aaron-c-jones/aaron-c-jones.github.io/_posts/2018-04-03-aaron-jones-cross-validation.md

     (30162, 105)
     0.2489

-Now to run the CV...
+Now to run the CV.

 This chunk of code takes the existing index of the data, shuffles it, and divides it up into 10 folds of roughly equal size.
 Thus, I am here performing 10-fold CV.
 What is returned from this code is a list of lists of indices (indices idenifying which rows are assigned to which folds) from which the training and testing sets can be built.